Guardian to launch income protection cover

 protection insurance cover umbrella rainy day

-Guardian is launching an income protection offering in the coming weeks, to sit alongside its existing life protection, critical illness and children’s critical illness covers.
+Guardian is launching its Income Protection (IP) offering in the coming weeks, to sit alongside its existing Life Insurance, Critical Illness (CI), and Children’s Critical Illness Cover (CIC).

-Guardian can also offer higher cover amounts – with cover for up to 65% of annual earnings up to £60,000 - alongside two-year and full-term payment periods, with a variety of deferred periods.
+This proposition will offer cover for ‘own job’ instead of ‘own occupation’ – a distinction which the insurer says will give customers more certainty of a payout when needed.
+Guardian can also offer higher insured amounts - up to 65% of annual earnings for maximum £60k - alongside two-year and full-term payment periods, with a variety of deferred periods.

-Clients also have the option to add children's critical illness protection to standalone income protection.
+Customers have the option to add Children's CIC to standalone IP policies.

 “This distinction gives our customers more certainty that, if they need to claim, their cover will pay out based on an assessment of the actual job they do, and not just a wider assessment of their occupation.
 ‘Own job’ is language customers know and understand, and that’s important for customers to know what they’re covered for.
 We also won’t offer terms based on activities of daily working as this rarely results in a successful claim.